andyhouldcroft/Campbells/README.md

 [H24_DENSITIES.R](H24_DENSITIES.R) contains the code to run the point process model with a spatial cluster size distribution, cluster size detection function and barrier SPDE models.

 Please ensure that the demonstrated hazard-rate detection function and discretised truncated log-Normal cluster size distribution are appropriate for your specific data and research circumstances.
-Note that this modelling approach is computationally intensive and may take a considerable amount of time to converge on standard hardware.
 In the event of model convergence issues, consider including additional priors on the precision and mean of model parameters.

 Code development was led by <a href="https://github.com/andyhouldcroft" target="_blank" rel="noopener noreferrer">Andrew Houldcroft</a>, with <a href="https://github.com/finnlindgren" target="_blank" rel="noopener noreferrer">Finn Lindgren</a> contributing code for the spatial cluster size distribution and cluster size effect in the hazard-rate detection function.